 Add Asana recurring tasks

 You probably have a lot of tasks that need to occur on a regular basis, whether that is weekly, monthly, quarterly, etc. For example, I have a task to capture my social media stats and add them to a spreadsheet on the first day of each month.
-Don’t waste brain space trying to remember when to do these things.
+Don’t waste brain space trying to remember when to do these things; let Asana automate the process for you by using repeated tasks.
 With repeated tasks, when you check off the current task, a new one will be created for the interval of your choice.

 Sometimes you need to change multiple tasks at one time, such as assigning team members or due dates.
 To select a group of adjacent tasks, click on the first task, hold down the shift key, then click on the last task – first, last, and every task in between will be selected.
 To select non-adjacent tasks, hold down the control or command key, then click the desired tasks individually.